kolenaIO/kolena/docs/metrics/iou.md

 annotation from [COCO Detection Challenge Evaluation](https://cocodataset.org/#format-data) used to label a large groups of objects (e.g., a crowd of people).
 Therefore, the inference is expected to take up a small portion of the ground truth region, resulting in a low IoU score and a pair not being a valid match.
-In this scenario, a variation of IoU, called [intersection over foreground (IoF)](https://github.com/open-mmlab/mmdetection/issues/393), is preferred.
+In this scenario, a variation of IoU, called [Intersection over Foreground (IoF)](https://github.com/open-mmlab/mmdetection/issues/393), is preferred.
 This variation is used when there are ground truth regions you want to ignore in evaluation, such as `iscrowd`.

 The second limitation of IoU is measuring the localization performance of non-overlaps.
 IoU ranges from 0 (no overlap)